ssheggrud/Mod_20_Project/README.md

 ## Questions
 - Will a donation sum amount have any relationship to a candidate’s election result?
-- Will a donation sum from a particular occupation or industry have a relationship with a candidate’s election result?
+- Will a donation sum from a particular occupation or industry have a relationship to a candidate’s election result?

 ## Data